Physical Determination of the Action

-When a physicist wants to examine an interactive system he can only intervene by a series of steering actions.
+For the physical examination of an interactive system we intervene by a series of steering actions.
 At the start of a satellite mission we - temporarily - \emph{couple} huge booster rockets against elements of the system.
-Two satellites are launched into initial velocity for departure from Earth.
-Once most fuel is burnt those boosting rockets are \emph{decoupled} from our satellites and drop back in Earth's atmosphere.
-Under these new initial conditions both satellites propagate freely due to gravitational interactions from Earth to Moon.
-This first launching phase $\mathrm{RB}^{(1)}$ takes only a brief moment $\Delta t_{\mathrm{launch}} \ll \Delta T_{E\rightarrow M}$ when compared to the duration of the following gravitational action $w_1$ along the trip from Earth to Moon $\Delta T_{E\rightarrow M}$.
-Also the brief boost by rocket propulsion causes negligible change to the actual configuration $\Delta \mathbf{x}^{(\mathrm{boost})}_I \ll \Delta \mathbf{x}^{(E\rightarrow M)}_I $ of the system.
-The first steering action \be \mathrm{RB}^{(1)} : \;\;\; \mathbf{x}^{(1)}_I , \mathbf{v}_I = 0 \;\;\Rightarrow\;\; \mathbf{x}^{(1)}_I , \mathbf{v}^{(1)}_I \nn \ee changes the initial velocity $\mathbf{v}^{(1)}_I$ of the satellites at practically the same configuration of the system $\mathbf{x}^{(1)}_I$ in a practically instantaneous way.
-Physicists control the initial conditions of the satellites for the gravitational interaction \be w_1 : \;\;\; \mathbf{x}^{(1)}_I , \mathbf{v}^{(1)}_I \;\;\Rightarrow\;\; \mathbf{x}^{(2)}_I , {\mathbf{v}'_I}^{(1)} \nn \;\; . \ee Instead of remaining bound to Earth now both satellites propagate - during a long segment of free gravitational interaction - to the Moon.
-The (practically instantaneous) steering action $\mathrm{RB}^{(1)}$ adjusts the initial conditions $\mathbf{v}^{(1)}_I$ such that undisturbed gravitational action $w_1$ realizes the desired configuration transition $\mathbf{x}^{(1)}_I \Rightarrow \mathbf{x}^{(2)}_I$ from Earth to Moon.
-We can practically \emph{separate} steering action $\mathrm{RB}^{(1)}$ from consecutive gravitational action $w_1$: During the short time when the rocket catapults the satellite into motion the effect of gravity is \emph{comparably negligible}.
-Once the steering device is decoupled the effect of gravitational interaction accumulates without further external interventions (see corresponding vertical resp. horizontal paths in velocity space $T\mathcal{C}$ in figure \ref{pic_Wirkungs-Steuerung_diachrone-Verknuepfung}).
+Two satellites are launched into escape velocity from Earth.
+Once most fuel is burnt those boosting rockets are \emph{decoupled} from our satellites and drop back in the atmosphere.
+The launching phase $\mathrm{RB}^{(1)}$ takes only a brief moment $\Delta t_{\mathrm{launch}} \ll \Delta T_{E\rightarrow M}$ compared to the duration of the following gravitational process $w_1$.
+We are still in practically the same configuration of the system (thin atmosphere).
+The first boost by rocket propulsion $\mathbf{x}^{(1)}_I , \mathbf{v}_I = 0 \stackrel{\mathrm{RB}^{(1)}}{\Rightarrow} \mathbf{x}^{(1)}_I , \mathbf{v}^{(1)}_I$ prepares suitable initial conditions (velocity $\mathbf{v}^{(1)}_I$ of the satellites).
+Instead of remaining bound to Earth both satellites propagate during a long stretch of gravitational interaction $\mathbf{x}^{(1)}_I , \mathbf{v}^{(1)}_I \stackrel{w_1}{\Rightarrow} \mathbf{x}^{(2)}_I , {\mathbf{v}'_I}^{(1)}$ from Earth to Moon.
+We can practically \emph{separate} steering action $\mathrm{RB}^{(1)}$ from consecutive gravitational process $w_1$: During the short moment when rockets catapult our satellites into motion the effect of gravity is \emph{comparably negligible}.
+Once the steering device is decoupled the effect of gravitational interaction accumulates without further external interventions.